louisnow/louisnow.github.io/about.markdown

 title: About
 ---

-I am Louis Christopher.
-I started this blog when I was a student so that I can document my progress as as a developer.
+Update 2020: I started this blog when I was a student so that I could document my progress as a developer.
+More to come soon.

 ### Major areas of interest

-* Functional Programming and Programming Language Theory
+- Functional Programming and Programming Language Theory
-* Dynamically typed languages especially Python and JavaScript
-* React/React Native and Node.js
-* DevOps and Backend Development
-* Machine Learning

-This list is very likely to expand and only reflects what I'm currently working on.

-### Achievements

-* Won a hackathon conducted by Microsoft [in 2015](https://i.imgur.com/BbFS9pS.jpg)
+- Building Distributed Systems with Go
+- DevOps
+- React/React Native/RxJS

 I firmly believe in Peter Norvig's [Teach Yourself Programming in Ten Years](http://norvig.com/21-days.html) philosophy.
 Currently working on the [SICP Challenge](https://louischristopher.me/sicp-challenge).